Interprofessional Education and Practice

 Latest news

-The University of Melbourne Interprofessional Education and Practice team is actively involved in contributing to national and international learning and teaching best practice in interprofessional education through research projects, grants, awards, conference presentations and publications.
+The Collaborative Practice Centre is actively involved in contributing to national and international learning and teaching best practice through research projects, grants, awards, conference presentations and publications.

 -